MA-TESOL (48 Credits) Requirements

-The degree requires students to complete a total of 48 credits of coursework with an overall average of B or higher.
-M.A.
-TESOL (48 Credits) planner is attached here.
+This degree requires students to complete the 48 credits of coursework listed below with an overall average of B or higher.
+The MA-TESOL (48 Credits) planner is attached here.

 In addition to the minimum Graduate School requirements, the following are required: